joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 isn't the best user experience.
 But, this works for now and I have the technical capability of updating the frontend code as needed to support any structural changes in the CMS.

-I spent the last 5 hours of th eproject manually creating a logo for the firm and setting up the backend logic to handle the contact form.
+I spent the last 5 hours of the project manually creating a logo for the firm and setting up the backend logic to handle the contact form.
 A logo and icon are important marketing assets for any business, and like most contact forms, I want to receive an email any time someone wants to connect about the services that I provide.